-2. Check the weight of the roast.
-Place the meat fat-side-up or the poultry breast-side-up on the roasting grid in a shallow pan.
+2. Check the weight of the meat.
+Place the meat fat side up, or poultry breast side up, on roasting grid in a shallow pan.
 The melting fat will baste the meat.
-Select a pan as close to the size of meat as possible.
+Select a pan as close to the size of the meat as possible.
 (The broiler pan with grid is a good pan for this.)